SengerM/progressreporting/README.md

 BOT_TOKEN = 'Token of your bot'
 CHAT_ID = 'ID of the chat to which you want to send the updates'

-MAX_K = 4444
+MAX_K = 44444
 with TelegramProgressReporter(MAX_K, BOT_TOKEN, CHAT_ID, 'With session') as reporter:
 	for k in range(MAX_K):
 		print(k)
 		time.sleep(.01)
-		reporter.count(1) # This method updates the count but does not report, thus it is very fast. if k%444==0: reporter.report() # Every 444 loops we report (this is slow).
+		reporter.update(1) # This will not report every time it is called, only once 10 s have passed since the last report. if 4444 < k < 5555:
+			reporter.report() # This will force a report to Telegram.
 ```
-In this way the loop will still be fast and you will have updates every certain number of loops.

 ## Creating a bot